nhan2k0/NotITGInstaller/README.md

 # False Positive

 NSIS have common problem with false positive antivirus, please refer to [this](https://nsis.sourceforge.io/NSIS_False_Positives) for more information
-<br>Because the using online feature to download the game file from the website, Some antivirus will detect this as malcious activity
+<br>Because the using online feature ``NSCurl`` to download the game file from the website, Some antivirus will detect this as malcious activity
 <br>The code in this repository is harmless and the gamedata taken from NotITG [website](https://noti.tg), you can review the code in case there's something wrong with the code *(Please apologize if there's something wrong with the code :( )*

 # Final Note

 This is the small project and will not replace the way people install NotiTG normally, and it's not endorsed by NotITG Team

-The installer purpose is to anyone who looking the reliable way, easy way or people who prefer "Installer" way